Q: What countries do you ship to?

 Q: What if I notice damage after the driver has already left?

-If freight damage is not noted on the driver's delivery receipt then any damage discovered later is considered suspect and will likely not be covered.
+A: If freight damage is not noted on the driver's delivery receipt then any damage discovered later is considered suspect and will likely not be covered.
 Concealed damages have a reporting period of five business days after delivery date.
 In the instance a concealed damage claim is approved, the freight company is only liable for a minimum of 30% of the damage and it can take up to 80 business days to be reimbursed for the claim amount.
 If the receiver, or anyone acting on the receiver's behalf should sign the delivery receipt without first inspecting the freight and noting damage then neither CAC nor the freight carrier will accept liability for the damages.

 Q: Do you offer discounts to schools/teachers?